What the Options Market Tells Us About Carvana - Carvana (NYSE:CVNA)

 Carvana Co is an e-commerce platform for buying and selling used cars.
 The company derives revenue from used vehicle sales, wholesale vehicle sales and other sales and revenues.
 The other sales and revenues include sales of loans originated and sold in securitization transactions or to financing partners, commissions received on VSCs and sales of GAP waiver coverage.
 The foundation of the business is retail vehicle unit sales.
 This drives the majority of the revenue and allows the company to capture additional revenue streams associated with financing, VSCs, auto insurance and GAP waiver coverage, as well as trade-in vehicles.

-In the last month, 1 experts released ratings on this stock with an average target price of $370.0.
+1 market experts have recently issued ratings for this stock, with a consensus target price of $370.0.

 Turn $1000 into $1270 in just 20 days?